William T. Pugh

 William T. Pugh (October 31, 1845 – August 9, 1928) was an American politician and a deputy United States marshal.

 Pugh was born in Wales.
-He emigrated to the United States, in 1855, and settled in Cambria, Wisconsin.
+He immigrated to the United States, 1855, and settled in Cambria, Wisconsin.
 In 1864, he moved to Portage, Wisconsin.
-Pugh served in the 1st Wisconsin Heavy Artillery Regiment, Battery E, during the American Civil War.
-In 1872, he moved to Eau Claire, Wisconsin, and was a locomotive engineer.
+During the American Civil War, Pugh served in the 1st Wisconsin Heavy Artillery Regiment, Battery E. In 1872, he moved to Eau Claire, Wisconsin, and was a locomotive engineer.
 Pugh served in the Wisconsin Assembly in 1891 and 1892 as a Republican.
 From 1900 until his death, Pugh served as a United States marshal.
 Pugh died at his home in Cambria, Wisconsin, after a long illness.